x3n0cr4735/celi/README.md

 * [Running CELI](https://celi.readthedocs.io/en/stable/running_celi.html) - Learn more about the various ways to run CELI.
 * [New Use Cases](https://celi.readthedocs.io/en/stable/new_use_cases.html) - Learn how to apply CELI to your own use case.
 * [API Reference](https://celi.readthedocs.io/en/stable/reference/index.html) - If you are into reading API docs directly.
-The CELI dev team is committed to continuous improvement and user-driven development.
-Whether you're a seasoned developer or just starting, your feedback and contributions are invaluable to us.
-Let's build a smarter future together!

 ## Contributing